jayprajapati009/ros1_bridge_tutorial/README.md

 git clone https://github.com/ros2/ros1_bridge.git
 ```

 Before building the ROS1 bridge, ensure that everything else is built using standard Colcon arguments.
 It is not recommended to have the ROS1 environment sourced during this step, as doing so can add additional libraries to the path and potentially cause conflicts.
-Building your ROS 2 workspace without sourcing ROS1 environment variables will help maintain a clean and isolated environment for your ROS 2 packages.
+Building your ROS2 workspace without sourcing ROS1 environment variables will help maintain a clean and isolated environment for your ROS2 packages.

 ```sh
 cd ~/bridge_ws